 Tweets / Facebook messages / texts / blog comments / phone calls.
 They are constant intrusions into our personal space these days and it had never really bothered me before.
 I embraced it and thought it was kind of cool.

 But not anymore.
 I have had enough.
 I am done with constantly being connected.
 I am fed up with people assuming I am always there.
 And having my privacy invaded.
-I don’t mind during the day, in fact, during the day I love it.
+I don’t mind during the day, in fact, during the day I love it, though I have taken steps to turn off some of my notifications.
 But not in the evenings anymore.

 So much has happened recently that I have had to deal with that I physically can’t do it anymore.
 And mentally it is killing me.
 I am constantly on the go, I never get to stop.
 My alarm is set seven days a week, for different times.
 But actually because my mind is constantly on the go, constantly switched on, I am always awake before the alarm.
 I never get to lie in bed in the mornings and read a book.
 I get up because stuff needs doing.
 Things need to be sorted out.
 Dealt with.
 Organised.
 It all falls to me and, quite frankly, I am swamped.